ronin-rb/ronin-support/README.md

 ## Description

-ronin-support is a support library for [Ronin][ronin-rb]. ronin-support provides many Core Extensions to Ruby's built-in classes as well as it's own Classes/Modules. ronin-support can be used by other Ruby libraries, tools, or [scripts](#examples).
+ronin-support is a support library for [Ronin][ronin-rb]. ronin-support provides many Core Extensions to Ruby's built-in classes as well as its own Classes/Modules. ronin-support can be used by other Ruby libraries, tools, or [scripts](#examples).